Wondering how much real estate agents earn? We've got you covered! (Updated for 2023)

 We get asked what the average real estate agent salary is a lot, so let's talk a bit about how much real estate agents get paid.
-According to Payscale.com your average real estate agent in the US makes between $23,000 and $110,000 a year, and the highest performing agent in Massachusetts sold over $86 million in real estate last year according to MLS.
-It's probably safe to say that she (yes, she) was paid a lot more than $110,000 in commissions.
-So that's a pretty wide range of possible incomes!
+According to Payscale.com in 2023 the average real estate agent in the US makes between $25,000 and $145,000 a year, and in 2022 the highest performing agent in Massachusetts sold over $407 *million* in real estate according to MLS.
+It's probably safe to say that they were paid a lot more than $101,000 in commissions.
+So that's a really wide range of possible incomes!

-Why so much variation in how much real estate agents make?
+Why is there so much variation in how much real estate agents make?
 There's lots of different reasons, which we'll talk about in this article.
 The first big factor is that your average real estate agent is paid as a 1099 independent contractor, which means that they're only paid when they make a sale.
-When an agent makes a sale, they're paid a commission on the property's sale price.
+When an agent makes a sale they're paid a commission on the property's sale price.
 This commission amount is negotiated between the seller and their agent when listing the property.
 The amount of the commission depends on a lot of different factors, like the agent's experience, what other competiting agents offered to charge the seller, what sector of the market the property is in, and so forth.

 An independent contractor is a natural person, business, or corporation that provides goods or services to another entity under terms specified in a contract or within a verbal agreement.
 Unlike an employee, an independent contractor does not work regularly for an employer but works as and when required, during which time he or she may be subject to law of agency.
 Independent contractors are usually paid on a freelance basis.
 (Emphasis mine)